 Priority Actions Status Progress of Australian Government Response 8.1 Working towards a 'suicide prevention in all policies' approach, all governments: build capabilities within key policy teams and departments, and review existing policies to enhance opportunities for improved security and enhanced safety through a National Strategy.
-The NSPO has been tasked with building capability for suicide prevention and needs to be equipped with sufficient resources and authority to progress this work across Governments
+The forthcoming National Strategy will identify opportunities to consider suicide prevention across all levels of government and all portfolios and improve security and safety in the community.

 Progress on this has been limited to date yet this priority remains an important recommendation.
-Suicide Prevention Australia urges the passage of a national Suicide Prevention Act to ensure all government agencies consider the role of suicide prevention in their work and collaborate towards shared objectives to drive down suicide rates.
+Suicide Prevention Australia urges the passage of a national Suicide Prevention Act, as part of a forthcoming National Strategy, to ensure all government agencies consider the role of suicide prevention in their work and collaborate towards shared objectives to drive down suicide rates.